wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     Starting development server at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.
     ```

+1. Create a simple default user so you can login to the managment pages of the WeVoteServer.
+This will have all the
+rights you need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading
+ballot and issue data from the master server in the cloud, to your local server).

+    The useage is:  python manage.py initialize_dev_user first_name last_name email password

+    ```
+    (WeVoteServer3.7) admins-iMac:WeVoteServer admin$ python manage.py create_dev_user Samuel Adams samuel@adams.com ale
+    Creating developer first name=Samuel, last name=Adams, email=samuel@adams.com
+    End of create_dev_user
+    (WeVoteServer3.7) admins-iMac:WeVoteServer admin$
+    ```

-4. The local instance of the WeVoteServer is now setup and running (although it has no data in Postgres at this point).
+1. The local instance of the WeVoteServer is now setup and running (although it has no election data in Postgres at this point).